sdcrokon90/Brawl-Stars-QR-Codes-Unlock-Rewards-and-Enhance-Your-Gameplay/README.md

 Check for clarity – Blurry or damaged QR codes may not scan properly.

-Update your game – If the code directs to in-game content, make sure your app is updated.
+Update your game – If the code directs to in-game content, make sure your app is updated. kjdskhlfdsjfkjdshfkjsdh

 Verify your internet connection – A poor connection can prevent the QR code from processing correctly.